 Like many career-minded people, I was a work martyr, too, and didn’t always use all of the vacation time I’d accrued.
 After college, I spent a few years as a newspaper reporter before starting what would be a 19-year career in the cable industry at a Fortune 500 company.
 I spent much of my 20s and 30s trying to move up on the corporate ladder while balancing life at home as a single mom.
 I remember feeling really anxious whenever I asked for time off then felt guilty when I took it, knowing that others were having to take up the slack.

 Eventually, as I started advancing into more leadership roles, I got over it.

-At some point, I realized that taking vacation time was actually a good thing (for me and my company) and I noticed that most of the successful leaders took real vacations, too.
-I began planning out my vacation days at the beginning of the year and encouraged my employees to do the same.
+At some point, I realized that taking vacation time was actually a good thing for both me and my company.
+I also noticed that most of the successful leaders took real vacations, too.
+I began to plan vacation days at the beginning of the year and encouraged my employees to do the same.

 Sadly, since 2000, vacation usage has been steadily declining.
 In 2016, workers reported taking off just 16.8 days, almost a full week less compared to the pre-2000 average (20.3 days).
 What’s crazy to me is that we often look for and accept jobs that have stellar benefits, including paid time off (PTO), but then for one reason or another, don’t feel like we can take it.

 There are all kinds of excuses for not taking vacation.
 “I’ll have too much work piled up when I return.”
 “No one else can do my job.”
 “Taking time off is harder when you’re in management.”
 “I can’t afford a vacation.”
 “I want to show that I’m completely dedicated to my company.”